Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: The Role of the Journal Beibl atter zu den Annalen der Physik

 Edited in Leipzig, the \textit{Beibl\"atter} were directed by Eilhard Wiedemann until 1900, and subsequently by Walter K\"onig between 1901 and 1907.
 A cumulative index covering volumes 24 to 30 (1900--1906) still allows researchers to identify reviewers and cited authors, and remains a valuable research tool for reconstructing reading and dissemination networks.

 Within the German-speaking world, the \textit{Beibl\"atter} fulfilled a very important function.
-For German researchers, they served as a rapid information tool enabling them to follow an expanding international literature.
-Students used them as an entry point to specialized journals, which were often difficult to access directly.
-University libraries relied on these notices to guide their acquisitions, particularly for costly foreign journals.
+For German-speaking physicists, they served as a rapid information tool enabling them to follow an expanding international literature.
+Students and researchers could use them as an entry point to specialized journals, which were often difficult to access directly.
+University libraries also relied on such bibliographical notices to orient acquisitions and requests, particularly for costly foreign journals.
 Their monthly publication ensured a regular and up-to-date flow of information.

-In Switzerland, the \textit{Beibl\"atter} were systematically available in the main university libraries of Zurich, Geneva, Basel, and Bern.
-For institutions with more modest means than German universities, they represented a major resource: instead of multiplying expensive subscriptions to foreign journals that were often difficult to obtain, these libraries could rely on this centralized repertory to quickly identify relevant articles and, when necessary, request them through interlibrary exchange.
-Their transnational diffusion even extended beyond the German-speaking area—they were consulted as far as Scandinavia and Eastern Europe.\\ In 1905, the \textit{Beibl\"atter zu den Annalen der Physik} were indeed part of the collections of the University Library of Bern, where they were accessible to readers on the same basis as the \textit{Annalen der Physik} themselves.
+In Switzerland, the \textit{Beibl\"atter} were available in the main university libraries, including Zurich, Geneva, Basel, and Bern.
+For institutions with more modest means than the largest German universities, they represented a major resource: instead of multiplying expensive subscriptions to foreign journals, these libraries could rely on this centralized repertory to identify relevant articles and, when necessary, request them through interlibrary exchange.
+Their transnational diffusion extended beyond the German-speaking area, since the \textit{Beibl\"atter} formed part of a wider European system of scientific information.

+In 1905, the \textit{Beibl\"atter zu den Annalen der Physik} were part of the collections of the University Library of Bern, where they were accessible to readers interested in current scientific literature.
+This is a significant point for the present study: a reader in Bern concerned with electrodynamics could consult not only original physics journals such as the \textit{Annalen der Physik}, but also a review periodical that summarized, classified, and indexed international work in the field.